AllSpark: A Multimodal Spatio-Temporal General Intelligence Model with Ten Modalities via Language as a Reference

-We believe that the key challenge in addressing this issue lies in striking a trade-off between the cohesion and autonomy of diverse modalities.
-Cohesion refers to the presence of mutually correlated shared information among modalities, while autonomy signifies the existence of unique information specific to each modality relative to others.
-If we simply project data from multiple modalities into a common representation space for fusion, emphasizing the cohesion between modalities, this approach may lead to the loss of modality-specific information, thereby diluting the essence of multimodal collaboration.
+If we merely project data from different modalities into a shared representation space to emphasize inter-modality cohesion, this approach risks losing modality-specific information, ultimately undermining the unique contributions of each modality and weakening the core value of multimodal collaboration.
 In contrast, if we excessively stress the autonomy between modalities, it may hinder the establishment of connections among them, limiting the model's ability to simultaneously perceive multiple modalities.
 Moreover, as the number of modalities increases, balancing cohesion and autonomy becomes progressively more challenging nonlinearly.

 We observe that in the process of comprehending the world, humans integrate information from multiple modalities, such as hearing, touch, smell, and vision.
 The concepts formed through the parsing of these modalities ultimately converge in language.
 Humans engage in associating, reasoning, and expressive behaviours through language.
 In other words, language precisely encodes human perception and understanding of the world, providing clear definitions and meanings to abstract concepts from each modality.
 Inspired by this, we propose the \textbf{L}anguage \textbf{a}s \textbf{R}eference \textbf{F}ramework (LaRF) as a fundamental principle for constructing multimodal models.
-As illustrated in Figure \ref{fig:LaRF}, the abstract concepts derived from each modality should align with language, allowing for joint interpretation in the unified representation space of language.
+It means that the abstract concepts derived from each modality should align with language, enabling joint interpretation in the unified representation space of language.